smmckay/quex-mirror/doc/source/01-basic-concepts/text.rst

 At a time, when there was only ASCII :cite:`Standard2018cs50` encoded text, the letter 'A', i.e.  the code point 65, was repesented by a single code unit, namely 65, and it was stored in a single byte.
-Even the graphics chip might have directly displayed a set of pixels for the glyph of 'A' when 65 was stored in a byte of its memory region.
-In this context, phrases such as '*a lexical analyzer iterates over bytes*' or '*the state machine triggers on the letter A*', indeed, make sense.
-In a generalized context of arbitrary writing systems and encodings, such statements become cloudy.
-The following paragraphs explain the necessity of the precise aforementioned definitions with the example of an egyptian hieroglyph.
+A graphics chip might have directly displayed a pixelized glyph of 'A' when 65 was stored in a byte of its memory region.
+In this context, phrases such as '*a lexical analyzer iterates over bytes*' or '*the state machine triggers on the letter A*', made sense, indeed.
+However, in a general context of arbitrary writing systems and encodings, such statements become cloudy.

 .. _fig:lexatom-explanation: